ihr-it-projekt/tbm_authority_net/README.md

   - different vehicle properties can be stored
 - Police can toggle duty on/off
 - [Dark](./docs/DarkMode.md) and Light mode
+- available languages german and english
+- you can easy add your own language

 ## Requirements